Joint Petition Divorce Attorney

 Nevada Divorce Resident Witness

-- At least one of the parties in a Nevada divorce must have resided in Nevada for a minimum of six-weeks just prior to the filing a Joint Petition Divorce as per Nevada Revised Statute (NRS 125.020).
+- At least one of the parties in a joint petition Nevada divorce must have resided in Nevada for a minimum of six-weeks just prior to the filing a Joint Petition Divorce as per Nevada Revised Statute (NRS 125.020).

 - The Court requires proof of your residency in the form of a Resident Witness Affidavit.
-The individual who signs this sworn Affidavit in front of a notary must be another Nevada resident who knows you to have lived in Nevada for a minimum of six weeks before the date your joint petition divorce was filed
+The individual who signs this affidavit in front of a notary must be another Nevada resident who knows at least one of the parties to the divorce to have lived in Nevada for a minimum of six weeks before the date the divorce papers are filed

 - See Nevada Divorce Residency for more details